-Management anticipates that all the relevant pronouncements will be adopted in the Company's accounting policies for the first period beginning after the effective date of the pronouncement.
-The Company's management has yet to assess the impact of these changes on the Company's financial statements.
+Management anticipates that all relevant pronouncements will be adopted for the first period beginning on or after the effective date of the pronouncement.
+New Standards, amendments and Interpretations not adopted in the current year have not been disclosed as they are not expected to have a material impact on the Company's financial statements.

-4 Summary of significant accounting policies
+4 Summary of material accounting policies